a surprisingly tiny little red book

 When I was in college, before email + cell phones existed, mail was a big deal.
 A really, really big deal.
 The girls would casually go downstairs to the dorm mail boxes secretly hoping that we'd find something good inside.
 For me, perhaps a letter from my mom or friends from home.
 Checking for mail was a daily adventure.

-Mail Art (aka Correspondence Art) is a new to me.
-There are gorgeous examples of mail art or mail inspired art around the web.
+Mail Art (aka Correspondence Art) is amazing!
+There are examples of mail art or mail inspired art around the web.
 So when Mandy invited me to participate in Jennifer Zoellner's Mail Swap, I took up the offer not quite sure what to expect!
 A few days later, a palm tree inspired envelope arrived in my mail box.
 Remember that metal or wooden box outside your home where the kind postman delivers Netflix envelopes, bills + catalogs each day?
 Mail art means that's a place to find good things.

 So I pulled out the envelope, which has another envelope inside, containing a tiny little red book.
 Glancing through the sketches and stamps and doodles...
 I realized that I have absolutely no idea what to do!
 I let it sit for a week.
 I perused a bunch of sites about Mail Art and got started.
 Each person before me had used 5 pagees, so I went with the trend.
 I stamped with FIMO stamps, eraser stamps, doodled (of course), added ephemera, fruit stamps, etc. It was fun!
 I will definitely do this again!

 UPDATE 03.01.2010: The book was sent off to Eden, who had a blast creating mail art!

 In fact...
 I just joined Hanna's DIY Postcard Swap 2010.
 Click over to Create + Live Happy to join.
 And get a cute bloggy badge for fun.
 [Edit: You can check out the postcards I created at The Great DIY Postcard Swap.]

 Mail art links and inspiration (I'll update as I find more)...